matfish2/craft-optimum/README.md

 ## Craft Optimum

-This plugin allows the user to conduct server-side A/B testing in Craft.
+This plugin allows the user to conduct server-side A/B testing in CraftCMS.
 As opposed to client-side testing (e.g using Google Optimize), the test variant is rendered on the server-side, resulting in better UX, performance and enhanced flexibility.

 Once an experiment is set the data is automatically sent to Google Analytics 4 as a [custom dimension](https://support.google.com/analytics/answer/10075209).